willhshwang/COS568-DistLM-SP25/README.md

 In the report, include the following content:
 - Task 1: Run experiements for 3 epochs and report the evaluation metric after every epoch.
 - Task 2, 3: Run each task for 1 epoch rather than 3 epochs.
 Discard the timings of the first iteration and report the average time per iteration for the remaining iterations for each task (2(a), 2(b), and 3).
 To time your code, see [this](https://realpython.com/python-timer/).
+Log the loss curve for each node (The loss curve should be *exactly* the same for Task 2(a) and 2(b))
 - Reason about the difference (or the lack of difference) among different setups.
 Feel free to refer to the [PyTorch Distributed [VLDB '18]](https://arxiv.org/pdf/2006.15704.pdf) paper for more context.
 - Comment on the scalability of distributed ML based on your results.
 - [Optional] If you chose to do task 4, include a comparison of the network traffic in different setups and your reasoning of the differences.